 - Direct submission of Letter of Intent (LOI) to the Pilot stage, or

-- Successful Pre-Pilot projects would be invited to submit a full proposal to the Pilot stage upon recommendation by the respective Pre-Pilot evaluation committees.
+- Selected Pre-Pilot projects would be invited to submit a full proposal to the Pilot stage upon recommendation by the respective Pre-Pilot evaluation committees.
 Others are still welcome to apply to the Pilot via the first route.

-Up to S$100k per project (including 30% indirect costs) over a maximum of 1 year.
+Up to S$100K per project (including 30% indirect costs) over a maximum of 1 year.

 A total of S$830K may be awarded for Pilot Phase 1 and Phase 2 funding.

-Lead Principal Investigator (PI) should:
+The Lead Principal Investigator (PI) should:

 - Hold at least a 0.7 FTE primary appointment in a Singapore publicly funded research or tertiary institution;

-Exceptions to eligibility criteria will be considered on a case by case basis with the submission of a waiver request.
+Exceptions to eligibility criteria will be considered on a case-by-case basis with the submission of a waiver request.
 Please write to the grant secretariat before the submission of your application, at least 7 days before the grant deadline on 26 October 2023, i.e., 19 October 2023.

 |Stage 1: Submission of LOIs

-|Launch of Call for Letters of Intent (LOIs)
+|Launch of Call for Letters of Intent (LOIs)||11 September 2023

 |Deadline for Submission of LOIs on iGrants

-|Notification of Shortlisting Outcom
+|Notification of Shortlisting Outcome

-|Stage 2: Full Proposal (For shortlisted applicants only)|
+|Stage 2: Proposal (for shortlisted applicants only)|

-|Deadline for Submission of Full Proposal
+|Deadline for Submission of Revised Proposal and Presentation Deck||TBC|

 |Presentation to Review Panel*||TBC|

 Only complete applications submitted on iGrants by the deadline will be accepted.
 Applicants are advised to submit their applications early in the event of technical errors with the iGrants website.

-Applications must be fully endorsed by the applicant, applicants’ respective Industry and Enterprise Offices (IEOs) and Directors of Research (DORs).
+Applications must be fully endorsed by the applicant, applicants’ respective Innovation and Enterprise Offices (IEOs) and Directors of Research (DORs).
 Applicants are strongly encouraged to approach their respective IEO representatives and DORs early to give sufficient time to gather input and endorsement.

 For queries related to iGrants, please reach out to A-STAR_OGA@hq.a-star.edu.sg